 Immediately after announcing the TRELEGY Royalty Transaction, we initiated a multi-step process to eliminate our outstanding debt and return capital to shareholders.
-The first step in this process was the repayment of our non-recourse TRELEGY notes for approximately \$420.0 million, which was completed on July 20, 2022.
-On July 26, 2022, we initiated the second step of the process by launching a tender offer to retire \$230.0 million in principal amount of our 3.25% Convertible Senior Notes Due 2023, at par, that is expected to be completed in August 2022.
-After paying down the debt, estimated taxes and transaction expenses, we estimate having approximately \$430.0 million of cash on our balance sheet.
-Following the completion of the debt paydown, we intend to finalize a plan to return capital to shareholders.
+The first step in this process was the repayment of our 9.5% non-recourse TRELEGY notes due 2035 for approximately \$420.0 million, which was completed on July 20, 2022.
+The second step of the process was a tender offer to retire \$230.0 million in principal amount of our 3.25% convertible senior notes due 2023, at par, which was completed on August 25, 2022.
+Following the completion of our debt paydown, our Board of Directors authorized a \$250.0 million capital return program consisting of three elements as summarized below: